 Lincoln and Roach were married in 1962, an association that lasted until 1970.
 They worked together for a while but Lincoln (who found it harder to get work in jazz due to the political nature of some of her music) began devoting considerable energy to film acting by the end of the decade – she played opposite Ivan Dixon in Nothing But a Man (1964) and alongside Sidney Poitier and Beau Bridges in For Love of Ivy (1968).
 In 1973 she made People in Me recording for Verve (the high-profile jazz label adopted her for the rest of her working life), built around the concept of her spirit being possessed by female singing pioneers, including Bessie Smith and Holiday.

-In 1975, Lincoln visited Africa, where her political consciousness was recognised, and politicians in Guinea and Zaire gave her the names Aminata and Moseka.
+In 1975, Lincoln visited Africa, where her political consciousness was recognized, and politicians in Guinea and Zaire gave her the names Aminata and Moseka.
 She also took to lecturing at schools and universities, taught theatre studies at California State University at Northridge, and began to collect a succession of awards for her creative and community work.

 During the 1980s, Lincoln’s creative output was smaller and she released only a few albums during that decade, including her two Billie Holiday tribute albums, which showed listeners that the singer was still in her prime.
 Her song “For All We Know” is featured in the 1989 film Drugstore Cowboy.
 During the 1990s and until her death, however, she fulfilled a 10-album contract with Verve Records.
 Abbey Sings Abbey, in 2007 was her swansong album.
-It was a poignant collection of new originals, covers of favourites such as Leonard Bernstein’s Lucky To Be Me, a bold a capella account of Tender As a Rose and a distinctive reinvention of Windmills of Your Mind, with a superb Joe Lovano on saxophone.
+It was a poignant collection of new originals, covers of favorites such as Leonard Bernstein’s Lucky To Be Me, a bold a capella account of Tender As a Rose, and a distinctive reinvention of Windmills of Your Mind, with a superb Joe Lovano on saxophone.
 As she once said: “I live through music and it lives through me.”

 Abbey Lincoln died in New York City on August 14, 2010; she was 80 years old.
-Because she put so much thought into each of her recordings, it is not an understatement to say that every set she issued is well worth owning.